 Think about all the old doomsday stories.
 In many of them, society has been left to flounder, and the knowledge of the past is frequently lost.
 Reading becomes a lost skill or something that only a select few know.
 Languages evolve and unless certain knowledge is passed down from generation to generation, history becomes this mysterious thing that none of us understand.

 This becomes complicated by the fact that books of the paper variety are vulnerable to the external forces.
 Natural disasters, such as tsunamis and floods, have destroyed many libraries and quite likely many precious volumes that can never be replaced.
 War has seen books burn simply because those in power didn’t like what the books said.
 Throughout history, scholars have been executed because they possessed the knowledge contained in books.

 Has the introduction of eBooks killed the publishing industry?
-I don’t thing so.
+I don’t think so.
 If anything, it’s probably saved it.

 The knowledge contained in those precious eBooks can spread far and wide, and quickly, thanks to the Internet.
 Events like book burnings are now unlikely to destroy that precious knowledge — at least what’s left of it.
 We still have the issues that were brought on by our past to contend with.

 Consider one of the most controversial books of all time: the Bible.
 Events of our past are detailed in those pages, but exactly how accurate those tellings are… no one can answer.
 The original texts were not only written in a language that no one uses today, and few partially understand, but the bible has been translated into many different languages, rewritten and translated again.
 It is a known fact that sometimes meanings are lost during translations.